 Here’s what you gain by keeping up with it:

-- Longer lifespan for electric or gas models
+- Longer lifespan for electric or gas models – Whether you have an electric or gas water heater, proper care means fewer replacements.

 1. Flush the Tank Annually